ibm-cloud-docs/vpc/vsi_is_profiles.md

 ## Bandwidth allocation
 {: #bandwidth-allocation}

-### Bandwidth allocation between storage and networking
-{: #bandwidth-storage-network}

 Instance bandwidth is allocated between volume bandwidth and networking bandwidth.
 The bandwidth capacity (Bandwidth Cap) is determined by the virtual server profile that you select during instance provisioning.
 For example, a bx2-2x8 balanced server profile allows a bandwidth cap of 4 Gbps.

+### Bandwidth allocation between storage and networking
+{: #bandwidth-storage-network}

-The initial volume and network bandwidth allocation depends on the bandwidth set by the instance profile you selected.
+The initial volume and network bandwidth allocation depends on the bandwidth that is set by the instance profile that you selected.
 You can also see the bandwidth allocations in the profile information during instance creation in the UI.
-The bandwidth allocation can be changed on the instance details page after provisioning an instance.
+The bandwidth allocation can be changed on the instance details page after you provision an instance.

-For example, for the bx2-2x8 profile you might have:
+For example, for the bx2-2x8 profile, you might have the following storage and network options:

-* Storage: 1 Gbps
+- Storage: 1 Gbps
-* Network: 3 Gbps
+- Network: 3 Gbps

-For a cx2-8x16 profile:
+For a cx2-8x16 profile, you might have the following storage and network options:

-* Storage: 4 Gbps
+- Storage: 4 Gbps
-* Network: 12 Gbps
+- Network: 12 Gbps

-The amount of overall bandwidth provided to volume bandwidth can be adjusted within the overall instance limits.
+You can adjust amount of overall bandwidth that is provided to volume bandwidth within the overall instance limits.
 A default amount of volume bandwidth is set on each instance profile.

-For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [Adjusting bandwidth allocation using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
+For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [Adjusting bandwidth allocation by using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
 {: ui}

-For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [Adjusting bandwidth allocation using the CLI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=cli#adjusting-bandwidth-allocation-cli).
+For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [Adjusting bandwidth allocation by using the CLI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=cli#adjusting-bandwidth-allocation-cli).
 {: cli}

 For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [Adjusting total storage bandwidth allocation from the API](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=api#adjusting-bandwidth-allocation-api).
 {: api}

 ### Bandwidth allocation with multiple network interfaces
 {: #bandwidth-multi-vnic}

 You can add up to 15 network interfaces for your virtual server instance, depending on the vCPU count that is included in the instance profile.

-* 2-16 vCPUs: Up to 5 network interfaces
+* 2-16 vCPUs: Up to five network interfaces
 * 17-48 vCPUs: Up to 10 network interfaces
 * 49 or more vCPUs: Up to 15 network interfaces